KrasniKot/holbertonschool-web_back_end/ES6_promise/README.md

 ### Task 7: Load balancer
 Write and export a function named `loadBalancer`.
 It should accept two arguments `chinaDownload` (Promise) and `USDownload` (Promise).
 The function should return the value returned by the promise that resolved the first.

+### Task 8: Throw error / try catch
+Write a function named `divideFunction` that will accept two arguments: `numerator` (Number) and `denominator` (Number).
+When the `denominator` argument is equal to 0, the function should throw a new error with the message `cannot divide by 0`.
+Otherwise it should return the numerator divided by the denominator.

+### Task 9: Throw an error
+Write a function named `guardrail` that will accept one argument `mathFunction` (Function).
+This function should create and return an array named `queue`.
+When the `mathFunction` function is executed, the value returned by the function should be appended to the queue.
+If this function throws an error, the error message should be appended to the queue.
+In every case, the message `Guardrail was processed` should be added to the queue.